kevinmingtarja/sudoku/README.md

 This is my submission for Mobbin's take home assignment.

+## Features

+- Full keyboard support:
+  - Use arrows to move around the board
+  - Numbers to input values
+  - Backspace to delete existing entries
+  - Space to pause/unpause
+  - Escape to deselect any cells
+- Mobile and table responsive
+- Multiple puzzles
+- Automatic pause everytime you leave or close the tab
+- Saved progress even if you leave and close the tab

 ## Tech Stack Notes

 The requirements states that Next.js, Tailwind CSS, and Supabase should be used.
 But nonetheless, I will start by researching on what these technologies have to offer, since that will equip me with the necessary knowledge for the next steps.